connexcs/docs/docs/reporting-problems.md

     Before reporting a problem, please check the [**ConnexCS System Status Page**](https://status.connexcs.com/) for current known issues.

 ### Online Chat
 **Online Chat** allows for real-time assistance.
-Initial communication is done with a bot.
+Initial communication is with a bot.
 If the bot is unable to help, it will advise you to type "Human" to connect with a support representative.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
-We find that most questions get resolved efficiently this way.
+We find that most questions are resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

 ### Support Tickets
 **Support Ticket** (found at the bottom of the ConnexCS navigation menu) displays all open tickets for an account.
-Tickets are created by sending an email to [**support@connexcs.com**](support@connexcs.com).
+Create a ticket by sending an email to [**support@connexcs.com**](support@connexcs.com).

 ### Phone
 To speak to a Support Representative, please call our office number listed at [**www.connexcs.com**](https://www.connexcs.com/).